Lipscomb Academy announces new faculty, administrative hires for 2019-20 academic year

 Former Tennessee State Education Commissioner Candice McQueen has been named an executive-in-residence at Lipscomb Academy and a distinguished professor of education at Lipscomb University.
 McQueen is the chief executive officer of the National Institute for Excellence in Teaching, a national nonprofit that elevates and supports educator talent.
 As part of her distinguished faculty appointment at Lipscomb, McQueen will teach and speak periodically as her schedule permits and provide consulting to Lipscomb Academy.
 Activities she may carry out on campus include training faculty, evaluating processes and helping the Academy move toward its Vision 2028 goals.

 Katy Flatt, lower school academic dean.
 Education: Bachelor of Science in elementary education, Freed-Hardeman University; Master’s in Teaching, Leading and Learning in Education, ELL endorsement, instructional coaching certificate and administration endorsement; Lipscomb University; candidate for doctorate in leadership and professional practice, Trevecca Nazarene University.
 In her 11 years working in education, Flatt has taught first, second, third, fifth and sixth grades.
-For the past three years she has served as an instructional school at Hillsboro School (K-8) in Williamson County.
+For the past three years she has served as an instructional coach at Hillsboro School (K-8) in Williamson County.
 In this role she has served as the math RTI coordinator, data analyst for ELA and Math (K-8), professional development leader for Williamson County Schools, faculty advisor and principal designee.
 She is married to LA alumnus Ethan Flatt.

 Amy Jackson, faculty, 2-year-old program.
 Education: Undergraduate degree in elementary education, Master of Education degree, Lipscomb University.
 Previous experience includes teaching at Goodpasture Christian School, Nashville Metro Schools and at Brentwood United Methodist Day School.